cessen/tenthash/README.md

 If these priorities align well with your use case and preferences, then TentHash is likely a good choice of hash function for you.

 However, keep in mind that it's still worth considering a cryptographic hash function over TentHash if simplicity and performance are unimportant to your use case.
-TentHash aims to fill the niche where the hash function itself does not need to be secure, but a simple, portable, performant implementation is preferred or needed.
+TentHash aims to fill the niche where the hash function itself does not need to be secure, but hash quality is still critical and a simple, portable, performant implementation is preferred or needed.

 ## Comparison with other hashes.